ethereum/go-ethereum/docs/getting-started/index.md

 sudo add-apt-repository -y ppa:ethereum/ethereum
 ```

-After that you can install the stable version of Go Ethereum:
+After that you can install the stable version of go-ethereum:

 ```shell
 sudo apt-get update